46 Delicious Halloween Desserts and Treats That Will Have Everyone Howling for More

 Make the tastiest (and spookiest) Halloween rice krispie treats ever with this simple recipe: We add small candies, candy corns, chocolate chips, and mini peanut butter cups to make these treats both tastier and more decorative.
 You can create any creature you like with these add-ons and others and a little creative treat-sculpting.

 When cut into versatile rectangles, sugar cookies are easy to decorate in a variety of clever ways.
 To mark the occasion, whip up a batch of cookies along with a shiny confectioner's sugar glaze.
 Then, follow the step-by-step instructions to create impressive Jack-O'-Lantern, tombstone, spider web, and ghost designs for the perfect Halloween cookies.

 A velvety cream cheese frosting is sandwiched between two soft and chewy pumpkin cookies in this version of the classic chocolate and vanilla whoopie pie.
 Plan ahead and make the cookies up to three days in advance.
 Then, whip the filling and assemble sandwiches no more than two hours before serving.

 Vanilla Mango Ice Cream Cake

 Mango sorbet, vanilla ice cream, and crushed chocolate wafer cookies come together to create a striped ice cream cake with three layers of distinctly seasonal colors.
 To save time, you can cover and freeze the cake up to three days in advance.
-When the cake is ready to serve, dip a thin knife into hot water to easily cut it up into servable slices.
+When this Halloween cake is ready to serve, dip a thin knife into hot water to easily cut it into servable slices.

 Pumpkin Oranges With Granita